-Before you replicate a VM from a non-Azure hypervisor, verify that the source VM meets the requirements for non-endorsed distributions.
-This verification is important because Linux VMs that are based on an endorsed distribution of Microsoft Azure have the prerequisites that enable them to run on Azure, but VMs that originate from other hypervisors might not.
+Before you auto recover a VM from a non-Azure hypervisor, verify that the source VM meets the requirements for non-endorsed distributions.
+This verification is important because Linux VMs that are based on an endorsed distribution of Azure have the prerequisites that enable them to run on Azure, but VMs that originate from other hypervisors might not.
 For more information, see Information for Non-Endorsed Distributions.

 You can replicate VMs that use BitLocker in the guest OS.

 Before you replicate a Linux source VM that runs CentOS or Red Hat, verify that required Hyper-V drivers are installed on the source VM.
-Those drivers must be present on the source VM in order to boot the VM after replication.
+Those drivers must be present on the source VM in order to boot the VM after replication operations.